CS388-Spring-2023-Project/RSS-Feed/README.md

 * Users can access articles through the feed by tapping on them.
 * Users can *un*subscribe from websites.
 * Users can manage their account (log out, delete account).
+* Users can share articles with other users.
+* Users can receive notifications when a new story is posted.
+* Users can see the most popular subscriptions by other app users.

 **Stretch Features**